Past Speakers

 small modular nuclear reactor in Ontario.

-Bryana McLaughlin - Senior Coordinator, Capital Projects, Credit Valley
+January 11, 2024 - Bryana McLaughlin - Senior Coordinator, Capital Projects, Credit Valley Conservation

 Talk Title: Serson Creek and the Jim Tovey Lakeview Conservation Area